Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 Sign #6: You Aren’t Eating Foods that Fuel You

-It’s normal to binge on junk food occasionally.
+It’s normal to overeat junk food occasionally.
 If stressed, you might find yourself craving chocolate, hitting the drive-thru, or eating Cheetos often.

 If poor eating choices are routine, consider what message you might be sending to yourself.
 Perhaps it is “You don’t matter,” or “No one cares about you,” or “They would not sell food that is bad for me, so it is alright to eat whatever I want.”

-Are you telling yourself that you’re not worth the effort of preparing a delicious, healthy meal?
+Do you tell yourself that you’re not worth the effort of preparing a delicious, healthy meal?

 Are you saying you can’t choose foods that give you energy and make you feel you can accomplish your goals?

-Are you convinced there’s simply no time to care for you?
+Maybe you are convinced there’s simply no time to care for you.

 Decide that you are a priority and that your health matters.